zzz0706/CTForge/code/README.md

 ` pitest ` provides a set of mutation operators (mutators) for Mutation-based Refinement.

-` cflow `  is a taint analysis tool that has been optimized in our work.
-The original implementation was released at https://github.com/xlab-uiuc/cflow
+` cflow` We build upon the openly released repository of cflow (https://github.com/xlab-uiuc/cflow), and optimize it in our work.

 ## Workflow